 Brush edging usually will only happen when the area being coated is large enough to require a spray application.
 If the area is smaller, then the edging will be a part of the entire brush application of the driveway or surface.

 We take great care in seeing that the sealcoating stays on the asphalt and not on anything else.
 Edging takes time and a careful, experienced hand.
-Sloppy work here will result in sealer splashing up on your sidewalk, building or plants - and no one wants that!
+Sloppy work here will result in sealer splashing up on your sidewalk, building or plants.Click Here For Manufacturers Specifications

-Manufacturers specification is not to be taken lightly, and too many people do just that - lighten the sealer up with too much water then do further damage by applying that material in too thin of a coating!
+Manufacturers’ specification is not to be taken lightly, and too many people do just that – lighten the sealer up with too much water then do further damage by applying that material is too thin of a coating!

-First we did our research and found the absolute best performing material in our market area.
-Then we were trained by the manufacturer and follow the manufacturers specification EXACTLY the way they designed it.
+First, we did our research and found the absolute best performing material in our market area.
+Then we were trained by the manufacturer and follow the manufacturers’ specifications EXACTLY the way they designed it.
 And then we tested it ourselves to ensure we had the best performing mix design with the best materials we could provide to YOU, our customer.

 Many of those guys in the pick-up truck (and even some larger companies) are applying material that is no thicker than the consistency of milk.
 Our mix design is THICK, like molasses, with sand mixed in to give the sealer strength, better traction and longer life – per manufacturers specification – You WILL see the difference!